-Front t Yard Side Yard Rear Yard
+Front Yard Side Yard Rear Yard

 Use m ft. m ft. m ft.

-All principal uses 6.1 20 1.5 on one s 3.0 on the of 10 ^{} 3.0 10
+All principal uses 6.1 20 1.5 5 3.0 10

+on one side and

+3.0 10

+on the of ther side

 NOTE: Where a manufactured/modular home cannot meet the minimum building setbacks because of its length, the Development Authority may issue a waiver of the rear yard setback to accommodate the development.